Skip to main content

 Global standard-setters are also watching the threat landscape shift, including AI-enabled tactics such as deepfakes, which can complicate identity and verification controls.

-The FATF’s horizon scan on AI and deepfakes is a useful reminder that model governance and fraud resilience are converging problems.
+The FATF’s horizon scan on AI and deepfakes shows model governance and fraud resilience converging in the same operational workflows.

 Model Risk Management Is Spreading Beyond Traditional Use Cases